ldumay-dev/opencore_x99_intel_core_gen_6th_6800k/README.md

 As for the CPU, I didn't experience too many negative points, apart from its slow ageing, which I felt was due to its robustness.

 However, I'm thinking of giving it another try later with a more recent configuration (for example: Intel i7 12th gen + 64GB RAM + 1TB SSD M.2).

+### 5 - If you want to test
+The project is viable and you simply need to copy and paste the EFI folder for a similar configuration.

+### 6 - Thanks

 Thank you for taking the time to discover my test.